Pick the base before the room

 Quick answer

-Choose Old Town for the emotional finish, station/Ensanche for a fixed departure, and the quiet edge only when recovery is the product.
+Choose Old Town for the emotional finish, station/Ensanche for a fixed departure, and the quieter edge only when rest and recovery matter more than sleeping beside the Cathedral.
 If this is your first night after walking in, start with how you want the first hour to feel, not with hotel filters.

 It is the strongest focused answer when the stay should remain tied to the Cathedral square.